ashiq-kodali/ashiq-kodali/README.md

-# Ashiq Kodali
+# ASHIQ KODALI

 ## About Me

 Hello!
-I'm Ashiq Kodali, an AI Developer based in Malappuram, Kerala, India.
+I'm an AI Developer based in Malappuram, Kerala, India.
 Currently, I am working on two projects at Ebsor Infosystems Pvt Ltd. I specialize in Python and I'm actively learning and working on Flutter for mobile app development.

 ## Skills